Washington Boys Basketball Prep Poll

 |8

-Others receiving votes: Northwest Christian (Colbert) 7.
-Auburn Adventist Academy 5.
+Others receiving votes: Northwest Christian (Colbert) 6.
+St. George’s 5.
+Cle Elum/Roslyn 5.
 Chief Leschi 4.
-Cle Elum/Roslyn 2.
-St. George’s 1.
+Toutle Lake 1.

 |School